Cat

 Intelligence

 The mirror test is used to find out whether an animal recognizes itself.
 However, if a cat looks in a mirror, it doesn't see itself in it, but a fellow cat.
 The fellow cat is ignored because it doesn't "smell" like a cat.
-So this form of intelligence test does not work for cats.
+So this form of intelligence test doesn't work for cats.

 Enemies and Threats